In this Article

 - Riddle: If you are travelling south on an electric train, which way is the smoke from the train going?

 Answer: Nowhere.
 An electric train does not produce smoke.

 - Riddle: They come at night without being called and disappear during the day without being stolen.
-Can you guess what are they?
+Can you guess what they are?

-Riddles and puzzles not only inculcate intellectual humour in your kid but also stimulate brain development.
-They help your kid assess situations in a better way and aid him in differentiating between good and evil.
-Riddles and puzzles can also expand their vocabulary and make learning a fun process for them as kids are more interested in game-based learning.
-Get a monthly activity box for your child to encourage good brain health.
+Riddles and puzzles not only inculcate intellectual humour in children, but also stimulate brain development.
+Riddles and puzzles can also expand their vocabulary and make learning a fun process for them, as kids are more interested in game-based learning.
+Get a monthly activity box for your child, to encourage good brain health.